Kwanelehadeb/AWS-Re-Start-Journey/Lab-Assessments.md/DATABASE/Insert, Update, and Delete Data in a Database.md

 ## Insert, Update, and Delete Data in a Database
-## Overview

-This lab focused on performing basic database operations to manage data: inserting new records, updating existing ones, and deleting unnecessary entries.

-## Objectives
+## Overview:

-Learn to insert, update, and delete data in a database.
+This lab demonstrates how to insert, update, delete, and import rows of data in a database using Structured Query Language (SQL).

-Verify changes using SELECT queries.

-Understand safe data manipulation practices.
+## Objectives:
+After completing this lab, you will be able to:

+Insert rows into a table

+Update existing rows in a table

+Delete rows from a table

+Import rows from a database backup file
 ## Tasks Completed

 Inserted multiple records into tables.